 For the purpose of this policy, the main focus is on reusable surgical instruments and that they are properly decontaminated prior to use or repair, and that the risk associated with decontamination facilities, are properly managed ensuring the safety of patients, staff and visitors.
 This policy should be read in conjunction with the above referenced Trust policies.

 This guidance has been developed to support health organisations in delivering the required standard of decontamination of surgical instruments and builds on existing good practice to ensure that high standards of infection prevention and control are developed and maintained.
 The guidance in the Health Technical Memorandum should inform your local continuous improvement programme on decontamination performance.

 The purpose of this policy is:

-- To increase the awareness of staff involved in handling of medical devices in procedures and bring to their attention the suite of guidance documents from Department of Health “Choice Framework for local Policy and Procedures” (CFPP) and HTMs.
+- To increase the awareness of staff involved in handling of medical devices in procedures and bring to their attention the guidance contained in HTM 01-01/06.

 - To ensure that managers and individual members of staff are aware of their responsibilities in relation to decontamination of medical devices.